 2000 Distinguished Alumnus

 Richard J. Fasenmyer '69 was the founder, president, and chief executive officer of RJF International Corp.
 Based in nearby Fairlawn, Ohio, RJF manufactures engineered polymer products for select specialty markets, including wall coverings, flooring, dry-erase presentation surfaces, commercial and industrial mattings, and specialty films for custom and commercial use.

 Dr. Gary W. Lyons, M.D.
 '56

 1989 Distinguished Alumnus

-Gary W. Lyons '56 is the retired chief of Saint Vincent Health Center's Division of Thoracic and Cardiovascular Surgery.
+Gary W. Lyons '56 was the retired chief of Saint Vincent Health Center's Division of Thoracic and Cardiovascular Surgery.
 He worked with Dr. C. Walton Lillehei, one of the first physicians to perform open-heart surgery in the United States.
 In 1971, Lyons was recruited by Saint Vincent to return to Erie and build the hospital's first open-heart surgery program.